quarkiverse/quarkus-azure-services/integration-tests/azure-eventhubs/README.md

 ### Running and test the sample in JVM mode

-You can also run the sample in JVM mode.
+Next, run the sample in JVM mode.

 ```
 # Build the package.